samarthsaxena2004/ai-knowledge-hub/README.md

 ![Docker](https://img.shields.io/badge/Docker-Enabled-blue?logo=docker)
 ![Tech Stack](https://img.shields.io/badge/Stack-Next.js%20%7C%20FastAPI%20%7C%20LangChain-orange)

+> **⚠️ Important Notice**
+> It is **strongly recommended** to run this application **locally** using your own Google Gemini API key.
+The publicly deployed version is intended only as a demo and may be rate-limit heavily, become unavailable without notice, or incur unexpected costs when usage spikes.
+Running it locally gives you full control, unlimited usage (subject to your own key’s quota), and guarantees data privacy.

 **AI Knowledge Hub** is a powerful Retrieval-Augmented Generation (RAG) platform that transforms static PDF documents into an interactive "Second Brain."

 Users can upload textbooks, research papers, or legal documents and instantly receive **concise summaries**, **study flashcards**, and a **semantic chat interface** to ask deep questions about the content.